Detergents in the UK come with very specific dose amounts. This is because water hardness varies all over the United Kingdom.

 The majority of people will know the water hardness, especially if living in a hard water area, due to the limescale build-up that is visible.
 If unsure, visit the local water authority’s website (https://en.wikipedia.org/wiki/United_Kingdom_water_companies)

 2. Always treat nappies as heavily soiled laundry.

-Nappies are the very dirty laundry, for this reason always refer to the appropriate dosing for heavy soiling.
+Nappies are very dirty laundry, for this reason, always refer to the appropriate dosing for heavy soiling.

 3. Find the appropriate amount for heavy soiling in relation to water hardness.

-Follow the guide for heavily soiling column for the appropriate water hardness, see corresponding dose.
+Follow the guide for the heavily soiling column for the appropriate water hardness, see the corresponding dose.